-Press the button on the end of the lever to spray washer fluid on the windshield.
-The spray will continue until you release the button.
+Pull the end of the lever toward you to spray washer fluid on the windshield.
+The spray will continue until you release the lever.
 The wipers will run a few times if you have the intermittent wiper feature.
-If you have the MIST feature, when you press the washer button, washer fluid will spray your windshield and you will need to manually turn on your wipers to clear the windshield.
 See "Windshield Washer Fluid" in the Index.